Case Name: Hans v. Unum Life Insurance Company

 Definition of Disability: To prove disability under the subject LTD policy, the claimant must prove:

-After twenty-four (24) months of payments, you are disabled when Unum determines that due to the same sickness or injury, you are unable to perform the duties of any gainful occupation for which you are reasonably fitted by education, training or experience.
+After twenty-four (24) months of payments, you are disabled when Unum determines that due to the same sickness or injury, you cannot perform the duties of any gainful occupation for which you are reasonably fitted by education, training, or experience.

 “Gainful Occupation is one that within 12 months of your return to work is or can be expected to provide you with an income that is at least equal to 60% of your annual earnings in effect just before your date of disability began.”

 Benefits Paid?
-Unum paid long-term disability benefits for approximately 10 years and then terminated the LTD benefits.
+Unum paid long-term disability benefits for approximately ten years and then terminated the LTD benefits.

 According to Unum, it relied on a significant improvement in Plaintiff’s condition justifying termination of the Policy.
 Unum contends that its doctors reviewed Plaintiff’s claims and concluded that the medical record did not support Plaintiff’s CFS diagnosis.
-Particularly, Unum focuses on Dr. Gannon who examined Plaintiff in-person and confirmed that Plaintiff had no neurological condition or restrictions and limitations.
+Particularly, Unum focuses on Dr. Gannon, who examined Plaintiff in person and confirmed that Plaintiff had no neurological condition, restrictions, or limitations.
 Moreover, Unum’s vocational analysis concludes that Plaintiff could work in “other gainful occupations including computer sales, IT auditor and systems analyst.”
 Lastly, Unum points out that the CPET is very inconsistent with the administrative record and should not be relied upon as objective evidence.

 Issues: Whether Unum’s denial of the Plaintiff’s LTD claim was reasonable.